 Retaliation against any person because the person has filed a bullying or harassment complaint or assisted or participated in a harassment investigation or proceeding is also prohibited.
 Individuals who knowingly file false harassment complaints and any person who gives false statements in an investigation shall be subject to discipline by appropriate measures, as shall any person who is found to have retaliated against another in violation of this policy.
 Any student found to have retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
-Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
-Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
-Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, the subject to measures up to, and including to the subject to measures up to, and including, the subject to measures up to, and including the subject to measures up to, and including the subject to measures up to, and including the
+Any school employee found to have retaliated in 9/10/2021 violation of this policy shall be subject to measures up to, and including, termination of employment.
+Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.